 Recognizing the importance of continuing education, Emporia State University will provide tuition assistance to benefit-eligible employees of the University.
-Such tuition assistance will be applied toward the cost of tuition and will be limited to courses which will better prepare employees to perform the duties of their present assignments or which will help prepare them for upward mobility with the University.
+Such tuition assistance will be applied toward the cost of tuition, and will be limited to courses which will better prepare employees to perform the duties of their present assignments or which will help prepare them for upward mobility with the University.
 For courses needed by employees to follow an upgrading of division operations, employees are encouraged to ask the department for assistance in training.

-(2) The Board will make recommendations to the President on policies for the administration of the tuition assistance program.
+Human Resources will administer the allocation of the budgeted tuition assistance funds.
+Human Resources will make recommendations to the President on policies for the administration of the tuition assistance program.

 III.
 Eligibility to Apply for Tuition Assistance

 All employees who

 (1) are employed by ESU and have completed not less than 12 months or not less than one academic year in a benefits-eligible position prior to the first official start date of classes for which they are requesting assistance; and

 (2) have a current performance evaluation of at least “meeting performance expectations” will be eligible for assistance.Employees on leave of absence without pay will not be eligible for assistance while on leave.
 Employees receiving financial aid through other programs (excluding staff fee reduction program) within the University may not be eligible for assistance under this program.